cognitedata/power-ops-sdk/SETUP.md

 **Note:** The CI/CD pipeline in this repo is *only* responsible for deploying the PowerOps data model (ie. resources in the power_model module) so any other resources should be deployed using toolkit configured separately in a customer repo.
 Refer to the `power_ops_template` and `resync` modules as examples to be used in the customer repo.

-## CogShop
+## CogShop & PowerOps UI

-- Provide PowerOps team a set of credentials XXXXX
+- Provide PowerOps team a set of credentials with the follow information and access to read/write to the PowerOps data model:

-## PowerOps UI
+  - CDF cluster (ie. `az-power-no-northeurope`)
+  - CDF project name (ie. `power-ops-staging`)
+  - Tenant ID
+  - Client ID

-- XXX
+  - Client Secret

+**Note:** only the CogShop configuration uses the credentials

 ## Functions & Workflows